fadeoutsoftware/WASDI/docs/WasdiApplications/SARArchiveGenerator.rst

 **Other complementary outputs** connected to the Flood Archive app include:

-- **Flood Frequency Map**: See the Flood Frequency Map Generator tutorial for more details (coming soon!).
+- **Flood Frequency Map**: See the `Flood Frequency Map Generator <https://wasdi.readthedocs.io/en/latest/WasdiApplications/FloodFrequencyMapGenerator.html>`_ tutorial for more details.

 - **Urban Flood Maps**: Produced by the **Urban Flood** application.